-Performance is important to anyone who uses a WLAN.
-But in some situations, it's more important than others.
 When we refer to WLAN performance, we're talking about optimal transmit and receive throughput over wireless signals.
-The IEEE standards provide the theoretical limits of each 802.11 protocol.
+The Institute of Electrical and Electronics Engineers' standards provide the theoretical limits of each 802.11 protocol.
 For example, 802.11g has a theoretical maximum physical bit rate of 54 Mbps.
-In comparison, the latest 802.11ac Wave 2 protocol can reach maximum theoretical bit rates of 2.34 Gbps.
-But it's important to note that these bit rates are never actually achieved in real world deployments.
-Factors including distance to the wireless access point, number of clients associated to an AP, wireless signal congestion and physical obstructions all lower the actual throughput significantly.
+In comparison, the latest 802.11ac Wave 2 protocol can reach maximum theoretical bit rates of 2.34 Gbps today -- and potentially up to 6.93 Gbps, with clients capable of supporting eight spatial streams.
+But it's important to note that these bit rates are never actually achieved in real-world deployments.
+Factors such as distance to the wireless access point, number of clients associated to an AP, wireless signal interference and physical obstructions all lower the actual throughput.

-For many companies, network security has become a top priority.
-In terms of wireless security, tools like network access control (NAC) are commonly used for authentication or authorization when providing access to end users.
-NAC not only performs various user/device authentication checks, but it can be used to perform operating system (OS) and application posture assessments prior to the device ever being allowed onto the network.
+Network security is a top priority for many companies.
+In terms of wireless security, admins use tools like network access control (NAC) for authentication or authorization when providing wireless access to end users.
+NAC not only performs various user and device authentication checks, but it also performs operating system and application posture assessments prior to allowing the device onto the network.
 NAC is different from a mobile device management tool that only enforces network policies for wireless devices.
-An NAC tool can enforce both wired and wireless endpoints, which is important for security-conscious organizations that want to treat all endpoints, both wired and wireless, with the same security measures.
+An NAC tool can enforce both wired and wireless endpoints, which is important for security-conscious organizations that want to treat all endpoints with the same security measures.

 Ease of WLAN management

-Despite the growing popularity of cloud-controlled WLAN architectures, there are still legitimate reasons for deploying a locally controlled WLAN architecture.
-If your purchase is driven by a need for extra performance requirements or tight integration with enterprise security solutions, look toward vendors like Ruckus Wireless and Cisco.
-Or, perhaps you don't want to waste time and money completely re-architecting your wired LAN yet want the flexibility to migrate to the cloud at a gradual pace using existing equipment.
-Vendors like Aerohive and Aruba have simpler, easy-to-manage WLAN options.
-This article should give you a good idea of which WLAN vendors are best suited for your enterprise.
+Despite the growing popularity of cloud-controlled WLAN architectures, there are still legitimate reasons to deploy a locally controlled WLAN architecture.
+Companies driven by a need for extra performance requirements or tight integration with enterprise security tools should examine vendors like Ruckus Networks, Extreme Networks and Cisco.
+Companies that don't want to waste time and money completely rearchitecting their wired LAN, yet want the flexibility to migrate to the cloud at a gradual pace using existing equipment, should consider enterprise WLAN vendors like Aerohive, Aruba and Ruckus, which have simpler WLAN options.

 Differentiate between capacity and wireless throughput.